shell845/awesome-museum/Data_Dictionary.md

 	```

-5. **weather** average tempature of the cities where the museums are located.
+5. **weather** average temperature of the cities where the museums are located.
 In csv format.

    ```
 	dt,AverageTemperature,AverageTemperatureUncertainty,City,Country,Latitude,Longitude